 Weekly Gardening Workshops

 The Learning Garden wants to help you learn more about gardening, nature, and sustainability.
 One way we do this is by offering weekly gardening workshops every Friday from 12-1.
-Here is the schedule for this winter:
+Here is the schedule for this spring:

 Here is a copy of our gardening 101 handout!